Dino-Panel/docs/docs/diskcraft/getting-started/README.md

 :::note

-This is V1 of DiskCraft, V2 is not publically released yet.
-It may be licensed, join our discord to watch for updates
+This is v1 of DinO, v2 is not publicly released yet.
+It may be licensed, join our discord to watch for updates.

 :::